-- 6. Pursuant to DEPP 6.5A.2G(1), at Step 2, the Authority determines a figure that reflects the seriousness of the breach.
-Where the amount of revenue generated by a firm from a particular product line or business area is indicative of the harm or potential harm that its breach may cause, that figure will be based on a percentage of the firm's revenue from the relevant products or business area. - 7.
-The Authority considers that the revenue generated by Bar is indicative of the harm or potential harm caused by its breach.
-The period of Bar's breach was from March 2013 to September 2013.
-Pursuant to DEPP 6.5A.2G(2), where a breach lasts less than 12 months, the Authority determines a firm's "relevant revenue" as the revenue derived by the firm in the 12 months preceding the end of the breach.
-The Authority considers Bar's relevant revenue for this period to be £5,097,984. - 8.
-In deciding on the percentage of the relevant revenue that forms the basis of the step 2 figure, the Authority considers the seriousness of the breach and chooses a percentage between 0% and 20%.
+- 6. Pursuant to DEPP 6.5B.2G, at Step 2, the Authority determines a figure that reflects the seriousness of the breach.
+That figure is based on a percentage of the individual's relevant income.
+The individual's relevant income is the gross amount of all benefits received by the individual from the employment in connection with which the breach occurred, and for the period of the breach. - 7.
+The period of Mr Redgrave's breach was from April to September 2013.
+As the breach lasted less than a year, Mr Redgrave's relevant income will be the gross amount received during the 12 months preceding the end of the breach; that is, during the period September 2012 to September 2013 (DEPP 6.5B.2G(2)).
+The Authority considers Mr Redgrave's relevant income for this period to be £552,669. - 8.
+In deciding on the percentage of the relevant income that forms the basis of the Step 2 figure, the Authority considers the seriousness of the breach and chooses a percentage between 0% and 40%.
 This range is divided into five fixed levels which represent, on a sliding scale, the seriousness of the breach: the more serious the breach, the higher the level.
-For penalties imposed on firms, there are the following five levels:
+For penalties imposed on individuals in non-market abuse cases there are the following five levels: - Level 1 0% Level 2 - 10% Level 3 - 20% Level 4 - 30% Level 5 - 40%